About the course

 Why choose this course?

-Our BEng Automotive Engineering with Motorsport students have previously completed work placement years at companies including: McLaren Cars, Lola Cars Ltd, and Midland F1 Racing.
+- Our MEng Automotive Engineering with Motorsport students have previously completed work placement years at companies including: McLaren Automotive, Mercedes-Benz Grand Priz Limited and Mercedes AMG High Performance Powertrains;

-Recent Automotive Engineering graduates have gone on to work at organisations including: William Grand Prix Engineering, McLaren Racing, and Renault Sport Racing
+- Recent Automotive Engineering graduates have gone on to work at organisations including: Williams Grand Prix Engineering, McLaren Racing Limited, and Renault Sport.

 The School has a reputation for innovation in teaching and learning with most modules delivered through a combination of traditional face to face teaching and distance learning through the university's StudyNet web based facility.
 StudyNet allows students to access electronic learning resources, electronic discussion with staff and other students, and, for some modules, submit coursework 24/7 from anywhere in the world!